Alfonso Brescia: Biography

-Brescia died in Rome on May 5, 2001.
+Brescia died in Rome on 5 May 2001.

 Style

 Italian film historian Roberto Curti described Brescia as "a hack, but a reliable one".
 Curti referred to Brescia as "one of the most prolific and versatile Italian filmmakers of the 1970s".
-Brescia worked in popular film genres of their respective eras in Italy, including sword and sandal films, Westerns, war films, mondo films, gialli, erotic films, superhero films, children's films, erotic films, and science fiction films.
+Brescia worked in popular film genres of their respective eras in Italy, including sword and sandal films, Westerns, war films, mondo films, gialli, erotic films, superhero films, children's films, and science fiction films.